 I remember the day my daughter was born.
 Gal and I moved from being a couple taking care of ourselves, concentrating on our needs and aspirations, into being a family.
 It was a big feeling of responsibility mixed with joy.
 It was the beginning of a different journey.

 While marriage is a later invention in human development, family is an ancient institution.
 Now, many people have kids but having kids and having a family are totally different things.
 Bringing kids into the world is a much simpler task than creating a family.
-To have a baby, all we need is a sperm and an egg, but to have a family we need parents who stick together.
-The reason families were part of the ancient world was because keeping together was an important survival skill.

 Happily married couples say that marriage has taught them to accept each other’s strengths and possibilities.
 They argue that by doing that, they transform themselves from the ordinary to the extraordinary.